neatnik/omg.lol/info/Community/irc-clients.md

 ## Convos

 [Convos](https://convos.chat/) is a open-source web-based IRC client that offers a persistent connection to the IRC server, video chatting via Jitsi and similar features to IRCCloud.
-It does require you to provide your own server to host the client, but the configuration is straightforward and should get you started with it within 5-10 minutes alternatively you can join one hosted by the omg.lol community called [KAIFA](https://orc.kaifa.ch)
+It does require you to provide your own server to host the client, but the configuration is straightforward and should get you started with it within 5-10 minutes alternatively you can join one hosted by the omg.lol community called [KAIFA](https://orc.kaifa.ch).

 ### How to connect via Convos
 Head to connections and click on add connection, use `irc.social.lol:6697` as the server and port, check *Secure Connection* then expand *Authentication Settings* and fill out the both fields with your IRC login credentials.
-Optionally you can also fill out the *Nickname* field to let the Client set a nickname for you
+Optionally you can also fill out the *Nickname* field to let the Client set a nickname for you.

 ## The Lounge